-Thousands move to the Sunshine State: Is Florida Prepared?
+Thousands move to the Sunshine State: Is Florida prepared?

 When a new developer comes in, they are to assess how much traffic it will create.

-“More than likely, the roads have the capacity to handle the new traffic,” he said, adding that when people see a new development and more traffic, they think the whole road system is on the verge of collapse.
+“More than likely the roads have the capacity to handle the new traffic,” Bennett said, adding that when people see a new development and more traffic, they think the whole road system is on the verge of collapse.

 “Where it used to take only a minute to get out on the street, it now takes two, three, five minutes,” he says.

-“Roads are designed to handle a certain amount of traffic.
-As long as the road is designed and intended to handle that, it is acceptable,” he says.
+“Roads are designed to handle a certain amount of traffic … As long as the road is designed and intended to handle that, it is acceptable,” he said.
 New lanes and turning lanes may have to be installed to make that happen.

-And one thing Floridians likely are not pleased with is simply the fact of the matter, in Bennett’s opinion.

-“When new development comes to an area, there is always a lag of three to five years of catch-up,” he said.
+“When new development comes to an area, there is always a lag of three to five years of catchup,” Bennett said.